Curriculum: Associate of Applied Business in Business Management Technology

 Credit: 3

-An introductory survey to underlying principles of consumer behavior and its relationship to marketing strategy in a global economy.
-Topics include the role of consumers in the marketplace, decision making, and the influence of cultures and subcultures.
+This course is an introduction to the legal relationships between consumers and those who provide them with consumer goods and services, shelter, financing, and insurance.
 This course is intended for the Associate of Applied Business (AAB) program, it does not apply toward a Bachelors in Business Administration (BBA).

 3